The online Middle and Secondary Teaching Graduate Certificate at Appalachian

 Through the Graduate Certificate in Middle and Secondary Teaching program at Appalachian State University, you’ll go from class to classroom in just three semesters, entering a field with high employment demand.
 This program of study also aligns with the Residency Licensure Program.

 - Secondary teacher (9-12th grade)

 - Career & technical education teacher

-- Career & Technical: Teach Business, Marketing, Technology, Family & Consumer Sciences, Health Sciences* or Trade & Industry** at the middle and high school level.
+- Career & Technical: Business, Marketing, Technology, Family & Consumer Sciences, Health Sciences* or Trade & Industry** at the middle and high school level.